scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 </button>
 {% endhighlight %}

-## Adding tracking to new elements
+## Add data attributes to new components added to the page

-Data attributes will not automatically be added to any new elements added to the DOM after `tracking.init()` has been called.
-In most cases it will be safe to simply call `tracking.init()` again, but it is also possible to restrict the addition of tracking attributes through the use of an optional "scope" parameter.
+If new components are added to the DOM after calling `tracking.init()`, they will not automatically have these data attributes.
+In most cases, it will be safe to call `tracking.init()` again.
+But, it is also possible to restrict the addition of data attributes to a particular DOM node by using an optional 'scope' parameter.

 {% highlight js %}
 const myContainer = document.getElementById('my-container');